MicroStrategy/rest-api-docs/docs/common-workflows/analytics/unstructured-data-api/unstructured-data-api.md

 ### Key Features

+- **Create unstructured data**: Upload new files as unstructured data sources to expand the agent knowledge base.
 - **Update unstructured data**: Re-upload files to refresh or replace the content of existing unstructured data, keeping your agent's knowledge base current.
 - **Update categories**: Assign or modify category tags that describe the data within unstructured data, helping agents better understand the content and context of each data source.
 - **Retrieve categories**: Get the current category tags of an unstructured data source to understand which descriptive information is available to agents.